adhisimon/hostname-natural-order/README.md

   - [Limitation](#limitation)
   - [Changelog](#changelog)
   - [License](#license)

-# hostname-natural-order
-Natural order (natural sort) for array of hostnames.

-This library is using compare function from [natural-orderby](https://github.com/yobacca/natural-orderby).

 ## When do you need this package?
 You need it when you need to sort hostname list like this correctly: